ajpung/raven/README.md

 to detect, analyze, and predict environmental patterns and anomalies, providing researchers and urban planners with actionable insights through an API.

+Although some environment parameters are obtained through models (ex. weather), RAVEN is designed to work with real-time data streams of empirical measurements.

 ## Documentation
 Complete documentation is available at [ReadTheDocs](https://raven-tool.readthedocs.io/en/latest/).